jcrobles1989/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.

+Tokens are encrypted strings issued by a server to the client, which then can be stored using local storage.
+These strings are used to authenticate the client and grant permission(s) to the client to access data that no one else should be accessing.

 2. What steps can you take in your web apps to keep your data secure?

+Create protected (private) routes that only render with authentication.

 3. Describe how web servers work.

+Web servers recieve requests through an HTTP protocal knows as an api call.
+These requests are made for data, which the server then returns to the client if it has the data requested.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST, GET, PUT, and DELETE.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.